Canyon Creek (South Yuba Tributary), Artic Mine

 Take-out: From Highway 49 in Grass Valley, take Highway 20 towards Truckee.
 After 16 miles, turn left on Washington Road and follow 6 miles to the town of Washington.
 Cross the river and continue right on Maybert Road.
 Follow 4 miles to Canyon Creek.
 Just on the far side, 100 feet past the bridge on the right there is a turnout that fits a few cars.

 Put-in: Continue up Maybert 3 miles to Golden Quartz Picnic Area.
 Drive past the picnic area and drift left at the no trespassing signs.
 Go up the steep hill that continues getting steeper.
-After about 1.5 miles of driving, park at the top of the grade.
+Soon you will get to a gate, if it is locked, drop your boats and park 200 yards back down the road at the wider turnout.
+If it is unlocked...after another 0.5 miles driving, park at the top of the grade.
 There is a hill clearing on the right that you can pull up onto.
 Hike the remaining half mile to the river.
 The road is washed out, thus necessitating the walk.
+The full hike takes about 30 minutes.
+The half hike takes maybe 15.